 For Bert Caldwell music is more than a business, it is his passion.
 A passion that’s brought him from young New York musician, songwriter and producer to acknowledged music tastemaker with a wealth of impressive accomplishments coming in between.

-Caldwell has also found opportunity to take his knowledge to the small screen serving as Co-producer, talent coordinator and on-air interviewer for a weekly jazz program called SIMPLY JAZZ.
-Highly acclaimed in jazz circles, the television magazine aimed at attracting new and young enthusiasts as well as jazz aficionados, aired for three years featuring segments and interviews with a range of accomplished figures such as Max Roach, Art Taylor, Bob Thiele, Rudy Van Gelder, Randy Weston, Bobby Watson and many more.
+Caldwell also found opportunity to take his knowledge to the small screen serving as Co-producer, talent coordinator and on-air interviewer for a weekly jazz program called SIMPLY JAZZ.
+Highly acclaimed in jazz circles, the television magazine aimed at attracting new and young enthusiasts as well as jazz aficionados, aired for three years featuring segments and interviews with a range of accomplished figures such as Max Roach, Art Taylor, Mulgrew Miller, Rudy Van Gelder, Randy Weston, Bobby Watson and many more.
 As a result of the show, Caldwell’s ability as an adept interviewer was established, impressing many with his well-rounded music acumen.